 Provided you have a good credit history, you should be able to borrow up to 95 percent of the property value.
 However, please note, if you borrow more than 80% of the property value, you will be required to pay lenders mortgage insurance - this can be a substantial amount.

 So how does a construction loan work?

-Once you've been approved, the construction loan is 'drawn down' in six stages.
+Once you've been approved, the construction loan is provided in six stages.

 Stage 1 - Clearing the site